tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swaggerhub_smartbear.md

 {% include course_image.html size="large" filename="swaggerhub_download" ext_print="png" ext_web="png" alt="Client and server SDK export capabilities" caption="Client and server SDK export capabilities" %}

 For example, suppose a user is implementing your REST API in a Java application.
-The user can choose to download the Java client SDK and will see code showing a Java implementation of your API.
+The user can choose to download the Java client SDK for extensive code that shows a Java implementation of your API.
 Other options include Ruby, Android, Go, CSharp, JavaScript, Python, Scala, PHP, Swift, and many more.

 Some API documentation sites look impressive for showing implementations in various programming languages.
 SwaggerHub takes those programming languages and multiplies them tenfold to provide every possible output a user could want.

 The output includes more than a simple code sample showing how to call a REST endpoint in that language.
 The output includes a whole SDK that includes the various nuts and bolts of an implementation in that language.
 (For more information on SDKs, see [SDKs and sample apps](docapis_sdks_and_sample_apps.html).)

-Providing this code not only speeds implementation for developers but also helps you scale your language-agnostic REST API to a greater variety of platforms and users, reducing the friction in adoption.
+Providing this code speeds implementation for developers and helps you scale your language-agnostic REST API to a greater variety of platforms and users, reducing the friction in adoption.

 ## Export to HTML